Our Favorite Breast Milk-Boosting Foods

 I recommend sourcing organic, non-gmo, gluten-free whole oats whenever possible.
 Have you tried oat flour?
 Oat flour is simply when you grind up your oats in a blender or food processor until they become a powder.
 Now you have a handy and lactation-friendly gluten-free flour in your life.
 Simply check the internet for recipes using oat flour, and you’ll see a plethora of recipes from quick breads to pancakes and beyond.
 To switch it up, don’t relegate oats to just breakfast, they can be used in savory dishes as well.

-- Sesame seeds - Don’t judge a seed by its size.
-Small but packing a heavyweight punch, sesame seeds are one of my go-to breastfeeding foods.
-Full of protein, healthy fats and calcium, sesame seeds are a staple in my lactation pantry.
+- Black Sesame Seeds - Don’t judge a seed by its size.
+Small but packing a heavyweight punch, black sesame seeds are one of my go-to breastfeeding foods.
+Full of protein, healthy fats and calcium, black sesame seeds are a staple in my lactation pantry.
 Since they can be eaten raw, toasted, blended into tahini, and can be enjoyed in sweets and savories alike, they are a delicious addition to most meals and snacks.

 - Almonds - Let’s face it.
 Sometimes, you just need a quick, on-the-go snack option.
 Personally, I kept a bowl of almonds at my bedside during those first few weeks after baby was born.
 When I was up at all hours of the day and that crazy breastfeeding hunger would strike, I was ready.
 And you should be too.